17000cyh/software-engineering/backend/jdspider/README.md

 python3 utils.py
 ```

-Goods information is saved in pL2.json.
+Goods information is saved in PL1.json, pL2.json.
+Images are saved in imgs